jaredfin/SikuliXRobotLibrary/README.md

       jybot -d LOGS -i DemoTest demo\calc_test_suite

       * if successful, this should run the following test:
+      * note that Sikulix's OCR is still not that perfect in recognizing texts yet, the demo test case only includes more than 1 digit on expected results, single digits and repeating digits like 4444 seems to not return any texts when read by the OCR. you may play with the test cases by assigning different values in the arguments

       ---------------------------------------------------------------------
       * Main Test file: CalculatorTest.robot